 - NOTE: The Rescan disks option may take from 10 to 20 seconds to display the list of disks, depending on the number of disks available in the system. - 1.
-Enter the Dell PERC S140 Configuration Utility.
-See Entering the DELL PERC S140 Configuration Utility on page 27. - Click Controller Management > Rescan Disks.
+Enter the Dell PERC S150 Configuration Utility.
+See Entering the DELL PERC S150 Configuration Utility. - 2.
+Click Controller Management > Rescan Disks.

 The Rescan Disks screen is displayed.
 It provides information about the latest physical disk and virtual disk configurations.